 First, you can book the HoJo through my partner Get Away Today where deep discounts are almost always available.
 For 2019 stays, Get Away Today offers only standard rooms with two double beds, but you can always book one of those and call the hotel if you want to upgrade your stay.
 For stays in 2020 and beyond, there is a wider variety of room types available on the Get Away Today site, including deluxe two queen rooms.
 Be sure to apply the code Tykes10 for an additional $10 off vacation packages if you are booking discounted park tickets too!

-Alternatively, book directly through HoJo’s website with my discount code LNLR and get 15% off (make sure you put the code in the “RATE CODE” box – not the corporate code one – and look for a rate type that says “Influencer Discount” in the results).
+Alternatively, book directly through HoJo’s website with my discount code LNLR and get 15% off (make sure you put the code in the “GROUP CODE” box in the drop down menu – not the top level corporate code one – and look for a rate type that says “Influencer Discount” in the results).
 Select the exact room type that interests you, including the newly renovated rooms in Building 1 like the one featured above.
-If you are an annual passholder, you can get a 20% discount with the code LNAP (call the hotel directly to override any minimum length of stay requirements too).
+If you are an annual passholder, you can often get a 20% discount with the code LNAP (call the hotel directly to override any minimum length of stay requirements too).
 Direct bookings with HoJo also earn Wyndham Rewards points if you are into hotel loyalty points like I am!

 I’d recommend comparing these two options to find the best prices for your given vacation dates as well as the room type that meets your needs.
 The two choices regularly do not have the same room inventory or the same prices available so you’ll get many more options if you run both.
 These two options almost always beat other discounts I’ve seen, like pre-paid nonrefundable rates, Wyndham Rewards member rates, or AAA discounts.
 And remember that if you do book your room directly via HoJo’s site, you should absolutely still book your park tickets through Get Away Today to save off of the Disney rack rates!